Interview with Ryan Wittinger of Kult of Athena Aug 21, 2014 8:52:17 GMT

 As far as books go, I tend to read history almost exclusively, specifically military history.
 I find history more fascinating than fiction, so I dedicate the little time I have to read to that.

-Bill: According to your personal tastes what are your favourite types of swords and why?
+Jack: According to your personal tastes what are your favorite types of swords and why?

 It is some what difficult to pick favorites.
 I have a deep appreciation for all styles and have favorites amongst all cultures and time periods, but there are certain styles that seem to resonate with me more than others.
 I find myself drawn to the Roman Gladius, Viking Age Swords and Swords of the Migration Era the most.
 I’m also a sucker for a nice, classic, Oakeshott Type X.

 Jack: What made you decide to go into the sword business?